-This test analyses 11 bacterial strains, which scientists consider as representative for the gut ecology.
+-This test cultures and analyses 11 bacterial strains, which scientists consider as representative for the gut ecology.
 These bacteria are physiological in normal numbers, but cause problems if their counts are out of balance.
 In this test stool pH is also measured and a full fungal analysis for all yeasts and moulds, like in the mycology, is performed.
-With the increasing knowledge about the importance of the micro-flora, this test has become the most important basic test.
-However, since it is quite complicated to interpret we do not offer it within the combinations.
+With increasing knowledge about the importance of the micro-flora, this test has become the most important basic test.
+However, since it is quite complicated to interpret, we do not offer it within our standard combinations.

 Price: 100.00 GBP